 Planting trees from seed in the temperate zone requires some patience: They need to be cold-stratified—aka exposed to wintery temperatures—in order to break their dormancy and start the germination process, so ideally, they should be planted outdoors in the autumn or, alternatively, kept in a moist paper towel in the fridge all winter.

 Seedling fruit trees have superior root systems when compared to transplanted trees from a nursery, and even if the fruit doesn’t end up being anything spectacular, they can always serve as rootstock for grafting.
-But you never know: There is always the possibility that you could be planting the next Granny Smith or Red Delicious!
+But you never know: There is always the possibility that you could be planting the next Granny Smith or Red Delicious.

-While it may seem counterintuitive, the best thing for the summer health of the garden is the piling on of snow in the winter.
+While it may seem counterintuitive, the best thing for the summer health of the garden is the hack of piling on of snow in the winter.
 Cycles of indecisive weather, characterized by freezing and thawing, are rough on root crops, bulbs in particular, and can make trees and shrubs heave and crack.

 Snow is an excellent insulator and maintains a relatively stable temperature underneath.
 The greatest killers of plants in winter are bitter-cold winds and drying out, and snow cover protects plants from both.
 When the insulating snow blanket melts in spring, it also gives plants the boost of moisture they need to start making the most of the growing season.